Frontier Accord

 - Each clash removes 1 army from either the attacker or defender.

 - The base chance is 50/50.
-Country ideology changes the odds: favorable persuasion makes capture easier, hostile persuasion makes it harder.
+Country ideology compares attacker persuasion against defender loyalty: favorable persuasion makes capture easier, but a country loyal to its holder is harder to take.

 - A battle stops automatically if the attacking country reaches 1 army, because at least 1 army must remain behind.